Rivka Zohar: 2010s

-In 2012, On a gesture to composer Arye Levanon, came behind the stage a young singer Named Liron Lev and asks Zohar to listen to one of his songs that might suit her.
+In 2012, on a gesture to composer Arye Levanon, came behind the stage a young singer named Liron Lev and asks Zohar to listen to one of his songs that might suit her.
 From that moment they both attached and performed together in all of Israel with a show called "Lo kemo Etmol - Not As Yesterday".
 In the show, they sing new songs in which Rivka, for the first time in her life, writes lyrics and Liron Lev the music.
 Their first DJ is Tikun Klali.

-In 2014, her husband Shlomo Kalo died while his wife near him all along.
-Zohar said about him that there is no one like him to show you your path.
+In 2014, her husband Shlomo Kalo died with his wife at his side.
+Zohar said that there is no one like him to show you your path.

 2018

-In 2018, Zohar appeared in a new show called "What a Happiness", after 3 years with Liron Lev she returned to be alone on stage, and from this show she released 2 new songs – "Sings to you", a love song which she wrote with Liron about her only child, and a cover for a British song "Your Ghost".
+In 2018, Zohar appeared in a new show called "What a Happiness", after 3 years with Liron Lev she returned to be alone on stage, and from this show she released 2 new songs – "Sings to you", a love song which she wrote with Liron about her only child, and a cover of Kristin Hersh's song, "Your Ghost".